+Allergies can affect anyone, regardless of age, gender, race, or socioeconomic status.
 We look forward to helping you feel better at Piniella Asthma + Allergy.
-For more information, call us or schedule an appointment online.
+For more information, contact us or schedule an appointment online.
 We have convenient locations to serve you in Coral Gables, FL and Palmetto Bay, FL!

 Table of Contents:

 One of the marvels of the human body is that it can defend itself against harmful invaders such as viruses or bacteria.
-In some people, the body reacts to harmless substances such as dust, mold or pollen by producing an antibody called immunoglobulin E (IgE).
-When patients with one of the allergic diseases (such as rhinitis or asthma) are exposed to these substances, the immune system then rallies its defenses, launching a host of complex chemical weapons to attack and destroy the supposed enemy.
+In some people, the body reacts to harmless substances such as dust, mold, or pollen by producing an antibody called immunoglobulin E (IgE).
+When patients with one allergic disease (such as rhinitis or asthma) are exposed to these substances, the immune system then rallies its defenses, launching a host of complex chemical weapons to attack and destroy the supposed enemy.
 In the process, some unpleasant and, in extreme cases, life-threatening symptoms may be experienced.

 Although the exact genetic factors are not yet understood, the tendency to allergies, as well as to allergic disease, is linked to heredity.